 Electricity generation is still one of the biggest sources of carbon emissions in Ireland.
 So going solar can make a huge difference to your environmental impact.
 In fact, a typical solar panel system on the roof of an Irish house will save around one tonne of carbon dioxide every year.

 There are some surprising extra benefits of solar panels that you might not have known about.
 Read Are Solar Panels Worth it In Ireland? for more details.

 There are lots of great solar panel installers around Ireland.
 However, finding them and getting the best quotes can be a minefield.
-Our mission is to make the process easy for you with our pre-vetted network of Ireland’s best solar installers.
-So enter your Eircode below to compare quotes now:
+Our mission is to make the process easy for you.
+Enter your Eircode below to get started: